akollegger/critical-path/README.md

 impersonated) people with explicit goals, assumptions and constraints.
 The critical path leads from being completely unaware of Neo4j to falling in love with Neo4j (committed to Neo4j as a non-optional dependency).

-The path attempts to understand how a user relates to Neo4j as they traverse the traditional marketing/sales funnel.
+The path attempts to capture how a user relates to Neo4j as they traverse the traditional marketing/sales funnel.

 For details and progress, see the [Critical Path website](http://akollegger.github.com/critical-path).

+## How to

+Serve locally: `jekyll --server`

+New page: `rake page name="page name"`

+New post: `rake post title="Title of post"`